GetLuko/streamline/README.md

 ## Sandbox

-The goal of the sandbox project is to showcase all the components available.
+The objective of the sandbox project is to showcase all the components available from the Streamline library.

 To start the sandbox expo project, run the following command